netscaler/netscaler-helm-charts/examples/servicemesh_with_coe_and_adm/README.md

     b.
 Click `Select Instances`.
 A list of instances is displayed.

     c.
-Choose the Citrix ADC CPX instance from the list.
+Choose the NetScaler CPX instance from the list.

     ![](images/poll-cpx.png)